Louis Blom-Cooper: Career

 He was an academic at the University of London from 1962 to 1984.
 Prior to this he was a columnist for The Observer.
 He was Chair of the Mental Health Act Commission from 1987 to 1994 and a Judge in the Court of Appeal of Jersey and of Guernsey from 1988 to 1996.

-He has chaired more than a dozen inquiries over the last decade including the Guns for Antigua scandal, and the Jasmine Beckford and Ashworth Inquiries.
+He has chaired more than a dozen inquiries over the last decade including the Guns for Antigua scandal, and the Jasmine Beckford and the Ashworth Hospital Inquiries.
 He sat as a Deputy High Court Judge on housing and judicial review cases until 1996.

 Blom-Cooper is well known for his regulatory work, particularly as Chair of the Press Council now the Press Complaints Commission and later as the founding chair of the premium rate telephony regulator, ICSTIS, later PhonepayPlus and now the Phone-paid Services Authority.

 In 1992 he was appointed by the Secretary of State for Northern Ireland as the first Independent Commissioner for the Holding Centres.
 He held this appointment until April 1999.
 He was recently called to the Bar of Northern Ireland and granted Silk in Northern Ireland.
 He was also counsel to the Saville Inquiry acting for the Northern Ireland Civil Rights Association.